elibes/recruiter/README.md

 # recruiter-iv1201
-This is a CSR application built for [Amusement Park] that will be used for recruiting new staff.
+This is a Client-side-rendered application built for Amusement Park that will be used for a recruitment process of new staff.

 ## Key functionality
 #### User Roles and Registration: